 * Garment fit is small.
 If in doubt, size up.
 If you wear a Medium Icon, you might want to size up to a Large Vertigo Jacket.

-Our tribe often rides hard and we are here for you when things go awry.
+Our crew often rides hard and we are here for you when things go awry.
 If you crash and trash your Kitsbow, get in touch with us.

 I really dig this jacket.
 I have an Icon and I was wearing it pretty much every day in some capacity.
 I finally pulled the trigger on the Vertigo, after eyeing it for the better part of a year.
 I am quite happy I did.
 It's incredibly comfortable in a vast array of weather and activities.
 Sizing on it is pretty spot on for me.
 This jacket is designed to be worn as a single layer and not really part of a layered solution.
 With that in mind the sizing follows the Icon and all other Kitsbow garments.
 The lining is soft and great for next to skin.
 The cuffs have a nice knit detail that keeps the warm air in, but the shell material fits loose for a more relaxed aesthetic.
 Plenty of pockets (2 breast pockets for small items, one inside pocket on the left can fit a wallet and a rear outer zippered pocket can hold an iPhone or keys, finally there's two hand warmer pockets without closure) for storage and hand warming.
 I also really appreciate the details of abrasion resistant fabric on the elbows to make sure I am wearing it for the long haul.
 Thanks Kitsbow for another classic piece of gear.